chainer/chainer/docs/source/tutorial/dcgan.rst

 In addition, although GAN is known for its difficulty in learning, this paper introduces various techniques for successful learning:

 1. Convert max-pooling layers to convolution layers
-2. Convert fully connected layers to global average plling layers
+2. Convert fully connected layers to global average plling layers in the discriminator
-3. Use batch normalization layers
+3. Use batch normalization layers in the generator and the discriminator
-4. Use leaky ReLu activation functions
+4. Use leaky ReLU activation functions in the discriminator

 4. Implementation of DCGAN in Chainer
 ==========================================